LRL Home - Legislators and Leaders - Governor Sam Houston - Governor documents

 The "Number of Vetoes" column includes line-item vetoes; In these instances, only specific funding items have been vetoed in appropriations bills.

 Information on vetoed bills is unofficial and is provided as a public service by the Texas Legislative Reference Library.
-The Texas Legislative Reference Library makes no representation as to its completeness or accuracy and makes no warranty in regard to its use.
+The Texas Legislative Reference Library makes no representation as to its completeness or accuracy and makes no warranty in regards to its use.
 Users assume all risk of reliance on this information